 The percentage (%) of organic ingredients of the total amount

 Which raw materials are used and in what quantities.
-For example, olive oil belongs to the more affordable raw material group while Moroccan rose oil is more expensive.
+For example, olive oil belongs to the more budget-friendly raw material group and Moroccan rose oil to the more expensive one.

-Advanced products with anti-aging ingredients made for specific skin types and purposes cost more to develop and manufacture compared to simpler versions.
+Advanced products with more anti-aging ingredients manufactured for special skin types and purposes cost more to develop and produce compared to simpler variants.

 What type of packaging is used.
 Plastic or glass.
 Glass is more expensive.